yseulthb/yseulthb.github.io/_pages/projects.md

 <img src="/assets/images/WashingMachines.jpg" alt="My projects">

+These are latent projects that I investigate with more or less regularity on my spare time.

 ### Moral extremism and speciesism <br/>
 *Combining different approaches to adequately compare the justification systems behind carnism and veganism with the ones behind pro- and anti-animal experimentation positions.*